The Trumpet of the Swan: Plot summary

 A Philadelphia nightclub offers Louis a higher salary, $500 per week.
 He leaves Boston and takes up temporary residence at the Philadelphia Zoo.
 The zookeeper promises that because Louis is only a guest, he will not be pinioned (have a wing tip cut off to prevent escape) like all the other swans at the zoo.
 One stormy night, Serena, blown off course, falls into the Zoo's Bird Lake.
 Louis serenades her by playing "Beautiful Dreamer" on his trumpet, and she falls in love with him, impressed by his song and the numerous possessions hanging around his neck.
 When the zookeepers spot Serena, they try to clip her wings, and Louis attacks them.
 He convinces the Head Man to postpone the operation for a short while and sends a telegram to Sam, asking for help.
 Sam goes to Philadelphia and strikes a deal with the Head Man: in every clutch of cygnets, there is always one that needs special care, just as Louis did in his own family.
-If the Head Man will let Louis and Serena go free, they will donate one of their cygnets to the zoo every year.
+If the Head Man will let Louis and Serena go free, they will donate one of their cygnets to the zoo when it's in need of a bird.

 Louis and Serena fly back to the Red Rock Lakes.
 Now intending to live the rest of his life among other swans, he no longer needs his slate.
 Louis writes an apology on the slate and gives it and the money bag to his father, who flies back to the music store in Billings.
-Afraid that the swan will destroy another window, the storekeeper shoots the cob in the shoulder, but is amazed to find the note and the money, which amounts to several times the cost of both the stolen trumpet and the window.
-Because the cob is a protected species, he is taken to a wildlife veterinarian, where his injury is treated.
+Afraid that the swan will destroy another window, the storekeeper shoots at the cob and nicks him in the shoulder.
+The cob lands, hands the storekeeper the slate and money, and faints at the sight of his own blood.
+The storekeeper is amazed to see the note and the money, which amounts to several times the cost of both the stolen trumpet and the window.
+Because the trumpeter swan is a protected species, the cob is taken to a wildlife veterinarian, where his injury is treated.
 When he is recovered, he flies back to the Red Rock Lakes to rejoin his family, including Louis and Serena.

 Many years later, when Sam is about 20 years old, he is again camping in Canada when he hears the sound of a trumpet playing across the lake and knows it must be Louis.
 He writes in his journal:

 "Tonight I heard Louis's horn.
 My father heard it, too.
 The wind was right, and I could hear the notes of taps, just as darkness fell.
 There is nothing in all the world I like better than the trumpet of the swan."